AlbertoDMendoza/ArchiMateBestPractices/README.md

 **Version control and collaboration for teams.**

-- Use Git-based repositories (GitHub, GitLab, Azure DevOps)
+- Use Git-based repositories (GitHub, BitBucket, GitLab, Azure DevOps)
 - Commit often and write meaningful messages
 - Consider branch-per-feature or branch-per-domain strategies
+- Change History tab: if you look at the message lines, one or two of them have a small icon to materialize HEADs of remote (yellow cylinder) and local (white sheet of paper

 📘 Resources:
 - [coArchi Guide](https://www.archimatetool.com/plugins/coarchi/)